 Who do I contact if I have questions?

-If you have questions about the collection of the IRB fee, please contact Marcia Smith in the Office of Research Administration.
-For questions about budgeting or negotiating the fee with industry sponsors, please contact Tamika Merrick in the Clinical Trials Administration Office.
+If you have questions about the collection of the IRB fee, please contact Marcia Smith, Associate Vice Chancellor in the Office of Research Administration.
+For questions about budgeting or negotiating the fee with industry sponsors, please contact Tamika Merrick, Director of Clinical Trials Contracts & Strategic Relations (CTC&SR).